How to Enjoy the Holiday Season Without the Weight Gain

 My top 10 tips & tricks

 Yep it’s that time of year again when we’re surrounded by the temptations of the ‘silly season.’
 You have parties to go to with your friends.
 Christmas break-ups, work do’s and New Year’s parties.
-Not to mention the big feast on Christmas Day itself.
+Not to mention the big feasts on Thanksgiving and Christmas Day.

 Do you have a plan/strategy for how you’re going to deal with it all?
 Or do you just throw caution to the wind and worry about the damage afterwards?